Neil-seu/archbd-installer-script/README.md

 <h1> Features </h1>
 <p>
 I tried to make the script easier as far as I could.
 I tried to make such way that user almost have nothing to do anything manually.
 This installer is initially supported only bios-mbr scheme. so in partition editor i used cfdisk.
 And nowadays, swap is almost not necessary so that I intensionally skip the swap option to make the script lighter.
 In the base installation, I tried to add all necessary system libraries and packages so that user have nothing to worry about to install those later.
-In software, I initially add few softwares and xfce4 as default desktop environment.
-I'll consider to add more desktop environment later. :)
+In software, I initially add few softwares and xfce, gnome, deepin, lxqt, lxde, mate, cinnamon, kde-plasma as desktop environment. :)
 </p>

 <h1> Contact with me </h1>